-The approach adopted in this report is to select the lowest cost scope of work that is capable of achieving compliance at each zone substation.
-As a consequence, the proposed expenditure will maximise the present value of the net economic benefit to all those that produce, consume and transport electricity in the National Electricity Market, in accordance with clause 5.17.1(b) of the NER.
+By adopting the lowest cost network solution, the proposed works will maximise the present value of the net economic benefit to all those that produce, consume and transport electricity in the National Electricity Market, in accordance with clause 5.17.1(b) of the NER.
+In other words, the preferred option will satisfy the RIT-D.